-The standards for racewear have changed.
-Motorsports governing body, the FIA have introduced the FIA 8856-2018 standard.
-From the start of this year, no racewear manufacturer will be able to manufacture items to the older FIA 8856-2000 homologation.
-So, from the 1st of January 2022, all new motorsport racewear will carry this new homologation.
+The standards for race suits (racewear) changed in 2022.
+Motorsports governing body, the FIA now use the FIA 8856-2018 standard, which was brought in from 1st January 2022.
+It applies to all fire retardant clothing.
+No racewear manufacturer will be able to manufacture items to the older FIA 8856-2000 homologation.
+All new motorsport racewear will carry this latest homologation.

 The FIA document that racewear manufacturers had to follow to achieve the 8856-2018 certification is briefly summarised below:

-So as can be seen racewear complying with this new standard guarantees an extra level of fire safety.
+Now you can see racewear complying with this new standard guarantees an extra level of fire safety.

-The first thing that you need to know is that there is absolutely no need to panic.
-This isn’t going to require you to buy a completely new race suit, boots, gloves, and underwear in time for next season.
+The first thing that you need to know is that there is no need to panic.
+This race suit regulation doesn’t mean you need to buy a completely new race suit, boots, gloves, and underwear in time for next season.
 In fact, you may not even need to update your racewear for another few years (although we might suggest reading the safety note at the end of the blog).

-As is always the case with the release of a new homologation, there are certain dates that you will need to be aware of.
+As is always the case with the release of new race suit regulations, there are certain dates that you will need to be aware of.
 Below is the timeline for the rollout of this new homologation.

 Already Mandatory for Formula E